jrovny/JRovny/README.md

 # JRovny Blog

 Ths is the main repository for [JRovny Blog](https://www.jrovny.com).
-JRovny Blog is a software development blog primarily targeted at intermediate to advanced members of the software and web development community.
+JRovny Blog is a software development blog primarily targeted towards intermediate to advanced members of the software and web development community.

 ## Project